What is Merchant Bank?

 Conclusion

-Merchant bankers are individuals or entities who help in channeling funds from the market participants who have surplus funds to individuals who need finance for their business.
-They help small businesses to raise finance either through bridge financing or mezzanine financing.
+Merchant bankers are individuals or entities who help channel funds from market participants who have surplus funds to individuals who need finance for their businesses.
+They help small businesses raise finance through bridge or mezzanine financing.

 Recommended Articles

 This is a guide to Merchant Bank.
-Here we discuss what is a merchant bank, its function, objections, examples, and its importance with advantages and disadvantages.
+Here we discuss what a merchant bank, its function, objectives, examples, and its importance with advantages and disadvantages is.
 You can also go through our other related articles to learn more –